Boottime

 However, there are a few rules to remember.
 Failure to follow these rules is very likely to brick your box :

-- You need to double-check the script and, ideally, test a copy before updating the master copy in "/etc/".
-Syntax errors or other problems with the script are very likely to brick your box.
+- Double-check the script and test a copy before updating the master copy in

-- If the script executes potentially blocking operations, they should be executed as background processes.
-Execution of blocking operations in the foreground is very likely to brick your box.
+- If the script executes potentially blocking operations, execute them as background processes.
+Running blocking operations in the foreground will likely cause the system to become unresponsive.

 exit 0

-- The script probably needs to be executable, though this isnβt confirmed for all distros.
-To make is executable, do
+- The script must be executable, although this requirement is not confirmed for all distributions.
+To make it executable, run

 chmod 755 /etc/rc.local